spieglt/FlyingCarpet/README.md

 + Linux support

 + Cancel button

++ Maybe warn about running as administrator upon start on Windows, and try to decrease number of security prompts on Mac.

 Disclaimer: I am not a cryptography expert.
 Do not use for private files if you think a skilled attacker is less than 100 feet from you and trying to intercept them.